oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

 ```bash
 cd ../..
 ```
+Run the command above.
 We can see that we just separate the `..` by a `/`.

 ## Question 1: How can I go three levels up?
+I want you to travel 3 levels up now!

 ```bash
 Answer:
 ```

 ### Now lets go back to the course page.
-Use the `cd' command to navigate to the
+Use the `cd' command to navigate to the course directory `cd /share/ant157/`

 ### `ls`
 List directory contents.
 This command shows you the files and directories in your current directory.